In Illinois, the law is clear. If you are injured in a car accident, even if it’s partially your fault, you are entitled to compensation.

 Head-On Collision

-A head-on collision occurs when one the front of one vehicle collides with the front of another.
+A head-on collision occurs when the front of one vehicle collides with the front of another.
 These types of accidents are often due to a driver falling asleep at the wheel or intoxicated drivers swerving by accident into the wrong lane.
-Head-on collisions can result in serious injuries, such as paralysis, and even death.
+Head-on collisions can result in serious injuries, such as paralysis and even death.

 T-Bone Accident